Window types for tiny houses

 - D) Vertical blinds

-Among the more simple types of window cover are paper blinds, the most cost effective, they are easy to make but look very elegant at the same time, attached to the window by adhesive tape at the top; roll-down blinds (or roller blinds) one piece of shading that can be made of various materials, such as for example textile, reed, etc. and roll on the top around a cord; or roman blinds, similar to the roll down blinds, except they stack up evenly when being pulled up in the same way as horizontal blinds do.
+Among the more simple types of window, the cover is paper blinds, the most cost-effective, they are easy to make but look very elegant at the same time, attached to the window by adhesive tape at the top; roll-down blinds (or roller blinds) one piece of shading that can be made of various materials, such for example textile, reed, etc. and roll on the top around a cord; or roman blinds, similar to the roll down blinds, except they stack up evenly when being pulled up in the same way as horizontal blinds do.
 These last three could be actually referred to as window coverings, which are defined as shades using only one piece of soft material to cover the window and keep the light out – as well as window curtains, another of the traditional window shades.

 - A) Roll-down blinds